Ildemaro Vargas Preview, Player Props: Nationals vs. Red Sox

 Ildemaro Vargas At The Plate

-- Vargas has nine doubles, a triple, four home runs and seven walks while hitting .248.
+- Vargas is hitting .248 with nine doubles, a triple, four home runs and seven walks.

-- He has homered in 8.0% of his games this season, and 2.4% of his trips to the plate.
+- He has homered in four games this year (7.8%), leaving the park in 2.4% of his plate appearances.

-- Vargas has an RBI in 14 of 50 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Vargas has driven home a run in 14 games this year (27.5%), including more than one RBI in 15.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.